Tai Dam people: Housing

 The Tai live in stilt houses with roofs of different designs: those houses with a round convex roof like a turtle shell with two ends called khau cut; those with a four paneled roof and a rectangle floor and corridors; those houses with a long and high roof and with rooms at either ends being used as halls; and those with a low roof and narrow interior, which is close to the Muong house style.

 Transportation

 Carrying is the main way to transport things, while using a gui or back carrier is also popular.
 Baskets may be carried with the aid of tump lines tied around the carrier's forehead; at times, pack horses are used.
-Along large rivers, the Thai are famous for transporting goods and people using swallow-tailed boats.
+Along large rivers, the Tai are famous for transporting goods and people using swallow-tailed boats.